-Conflict minerals: They are mineral resources mined in conflict areas such as African countries.
-In particular, under the provisions of the U.S. Financial Regulatory Reform Act (Dodd-Frank Act), four types of conflict minerals, Tin, Tantalum, Tungsten, and Gold, are defined as 3TG.
-Minerals mined in these areas have funded the activities of local armed groups.
+\ Conflict minerals: Mineral resources mined in conflict areas such as African countries.
+In particular, under the terms of the U.S. Financial Regulatory Reform Act (Dodd-Frank Act), four types of conflict minerals, Tin, Tantalum, Tungsten, and Gold, are defined as conflict minerals and are referred to as 3TG for short.
+Minerals mined in the area have become a source of funding for the activities of local armed groups.